INSTAPAY is now the fastest way to transfer money online from one bank to another bank in the Philippines

 RCBC Savings and PNB Savings are no longer in the list, as they have been acquired by their parent companies, RCBC and PNB, respectively.

-All banks are expected to be able to both send and receive through Instapay soon.
+These banks or e-money below are expected to be able to both send and receive through Instapay soon.

 Fees for Sending Money Online via INSTAPAY